-See the section Business Overview-Exploration and Production-Exploration Activities-Exploration Activities Outside of Colombia for a summary of our current deep-water drilling activities.
+See the section Business Overview-Exploration and Production for a summary of our current deep-water drilling activities.

-As a result of the oil spill in the Macondo field operated by British Petroleum in the U.S. Gulf Coast in April 2010, significant concerns regarding the safety of deepwater drilling have been raised and, as a result, applicable regulations in various countries have changed.
+As a result of the oil spill in the Macondo field operated by BP in the U.S. Gulf Coast in April 2010, significant concerns regarding the safety of deep-water drilling have been raised and, as a result, applicable regulations in various countries have changed.
 More stringent government regulation may result in increased costs and longer exploration and development timeframes for our deep-water drilling operations and consequently could adversely affect our results of operations and financial condition.